sunyiwei24601/WebDb_Linux/README.md

 ![1568689698104](README.assets/1568689698104.png)

-​	We recognize the meaning of  different diagnosis segments, and rearrange them into different attributes.
-To achieve this, we use two general class of measures of recognization after preprocessing the data.
+​	We recognize the meanings of  different diagnosis segments, and rearrange them into different attributes.
+To achieve this, we use two general class of recognization measures after preprocessing the data.

 ​	First one is basic **regex processing**.
 Some part of the record is quite easy to recognize Because they have distinct features.
 For instance, the size of cancer is always written as forms like "3x3x2 cm", which is easy to be selected from.
 On the other side, some of the attributes have really limited types of values, we can get the total sets of them by consulting medical expertise.The corresponding codes is under `get_split.py`.